wilmTap/analytics-udd/udd/student_on_a_module_instance.md

 Decimal

 ###Notes
+MOD_AGREED_MARK is expected to be present in any UDD compliant dataset as soon as it becomes available.

 ##MOD_FIRST_GRADE
 ###Description
-The first or initial grade a student achieved on the module.
+The grade awarded by the initial marker prior to any moderation process.

 ###Purpose
-Analytics
+Analytics.
+The first grade a student receives on the module is used to help monitor what changes to marks are made during the re-assessment process.

 ###Derivation
 Jisc